Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `storageAccountResourceId`

-Optional.
 Required if app of kind functionapp.
 Resource ID of the storage account to manage triggers and logging function executions.

 - Required: No
 - Type: string

 ### Parameter: `tags`

-Optional.
 Tags of the resource.

 - Required: No
 - Type: object

 ### Parameter: `virtualNetworkSubnetId`

-Optional.
 Azure Resource Manager ID of the Virtual network and subnet to be joined by Regional VNET Integration.
 This must be of the form /subscriptions/{subscriptionName}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{vnetName}/subnets/{subnetName}.

 - Required: No
 - Type: string

 ### Parameter: `vnetContentShareEnabled`

-Optional.
 To enable accessing content over virtual network.

 - Required: No
 - Type: bool